Thomas Cook has gone into administration

 In fact, January is the perfect time to hit Dubai’s beaches with sea temperatures staying around 21°C and weather ideal for swimming.

 Intrigued?
 Discover some of the top reasons we love Dubai so much.

 You love The Gambia in November?
 Try Morocco!

 The choice of flights to The Gambia might feel a lot more limited at the minute, but you still crave a hot getaway?
 Escape the chill at home with a sunny Morocco holiday in November.
 The shoulder months are some of the best times to visit Morocco – be it April and May, or September to November.
 During this time, you can count on milder temperatures and just the same great places to visit.
 Think lively souks, soothing hammams, and historic sites...

 November in Morocco is mild and a lot warmer than in Europe, allowing for quite the pleasant explorations!
 Take advantage of the quieter time to visit popular attractions such as Saadian Tombs and the Jardin de l’Aaguedal.

 No matter what time of the year you visit, you have to go for a traditional meal as well.
 Famous for its flavoursome tagines, Moroccan cuisine has so much more to offer you – from its great street food to fine dining offerings.
-While we are all partial to some tender lamb cooked in a tagine, with a large portion of couscous to the side, there’re a lot more delicious stuff to try out here.
+While we are all partial to some tender lamb cooked in a tagine, with a large portion of couscous to the side, there’re many other delicious stuff to try out here as well.
 How about sampling the local b’stilla – traditional savoury pie with a blend of pigeon meat (or chicken), almonds and eggs, cooked with saffron, ginger, pepper and cinnamon – or perhaps snack on some makouda (deep-fried potato balls to dip in the spicy harissa sauce!)…You can never go wrong with a hot cup of sweet mint tea either.

-Fancy a holiay to Marrakech?
+Fancy a holiday to Marrakech?
 Here're some of the top things to do in Marrakech!